 - Body sunburn oil with essential oils

-To make a body oil for sunburn, combine equal amounts of avocado and argan oil in a bottle.
-Add a few drops of the best essential oils for sunburn of your choice.
+To make a body oil for sunburn, combine equal amounts of avocado and argan oil in a bottle (but I don’t recommend spray bottle as the oils are thick and will clog the spray).
+Add a few drops of essential oils of your choice.

 I’d recommend 5 TBSP of each carrier oil.
 Add 5 drops peppermint EO, 5 drops lavender EO, and 5 drops frankincense EO.
 If you don’t like the scent, combine with other EOs on the list!